Mississippi Territory General Assembly: 2nd General Assembly

 First session: The second meeting of the General Assembly was conducted for about five weeks beginning in July 1801.
 Bibliographer McMurtrie reports that the second session met December, 1802, to March, 1803.

 Second session: Incoming Governor W. C. C. Claiborne addressed the General Assembly on December 1, 1801.
 The legislature remained in session until February 2, 1802, repealed many existing laws, tried and failed to pass a law prohibiting the importation of male slaves over 16, changed the name of Pickering County to Jefferson, and created Claiborne and Wilkinson counties.
 Most significantly they voted to move the territorial capital from Natchez to Washington, about six miles up the Natchez Trace.

 The Assembly met again in October 1803, as a total body of nine people.
 John Ellis headed the Legislative Council.
-William Connor was the speaker of the house.
+William Conner was the speaker of the house.
 A report from this session was published by Andrew Marschalk.

 Possible members, per the Mississippi Statistical Register of 1924: